 Another good alternative is to install a CO2 system for pH reduction, which will not lower the alkalinity.
 You still need acid when you have to lower alkalinity, but CO2 will probably be used most of the time.

-Finally, if the issues continue, consider switching from muriatic to sodium bisulfate acid.
+Finally, if the issues continue, consider switching from muriatic to sodium bisulfate acid, BUT with regular dilution of your water to handle the sulfates.
 Sodium bisulfate is a dry acid that must be pre-dissolved and diluted, but the commercial pool experts we spoke to are making the switch for their own valid reasons.
 They know far more than we do, and according to them, the benefits far outweigh the costs.